-The McArthur-Burney Falls Memorial State Park in Northern California is home to the most beautiful waterfall in the state.
-However, it is also a destination for incredible hiking, idyllic camping, and some of the most impressive landscape photography opportunities you will find in the country.
+McArthur – Burney Falls Memorial State Park in Northern California is located along the Pacific Crest Trail and home to the most beautiful waterfall in the entire state.
+It is also a destination for incredible nature hikes, camping, and idyllic scenery.

 If this is the first stop on your research of the park, you may want to familiarize yourself with some information and frequently asked questions.
 Otherwise, skip this section and move straight down to the headlines that interest you most!

 Before we get started with other details it may be helpful to take a look at a map of McArthur Burney Falls.
 The map below is the official park map and can be downloaded as a PDF version for the State Park website.

 Where is Burney Falls located?

 Burney Falls Memorial State Park is located off of Hwy 89 in Shasta County in Northern California.

 If you are visiting Burney Falls from the south, you will detour 1 hour and 15 minutes via Hwy 299, just north of Redding.
 If traveling from the north, you will detour from the city of Mount Shasta 55 minutes via Hwy 89.